harshv834/academic-kickstart/content/publication/fed_clustering_paper/index.md

 ---
-title: "Stochastic compositional gradient descent under compositional constraints"
+title: "An Improved Federated Clustering Algorithm with Model-based Clustering"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Srujan T Thomdapu
+- Harsh Vardhan
-- Harshvardhan
+- Avishek Ghosh
-- Ketan Rajawat
+- Arya Mazumdar

 # Author notes (optional)
 #author_notes:
 #- "Equal contribution"
 #- "Equal contribution"

-date: "2023-12-17T00:00:00Z"
+date: "2024-03-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2023-12-17T00:00:00Z"
+publishDate: "2023-03-01T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;